 Current Pearl Export Deals

-As part of the Black Friday craze, this seller has just discounted the Pearl Export a full $100.
+As part of the Black Friday craze, this seller has just heavily discounted the Pearl Export.
 This is probably the best time of the year to get it… (spotted on November 25th, 2017)

 If this Pearl Export series review was helpful to you and if you decide to buy the kit, please consider going through one of the buttons / links on this page.
 This way I’d recieve a commission at absolutely no extra cost to you, and you’d reward me for the care and effort I put into all the reviews here at kickstartyourdrumming.com.